SpenceKonde/ATTinyCore/README.md

 The ATTinyCore hardware package (and by extension this repository) contains ATTinyCore as well as libraries and bootloaders.
 These are released under the same license, *unless specified otherwise*.
 For example, tinyNeoPixel and tinyNeoPixel_Static, being based on Adafruit's library, is released under GPLv3, as described in the LICENSE.md in those subfolders and within the body of the library files themselves.

-This does not apply to any tools or third party programs used by ATTinyCore.
-Installing ATTinyCore through board manager will install and/or update other tool(s) to compile and/or upload code.
-Those are covered by separate licenses included in their respective archives.
+Tools and third party programms used by ATTinyCore are governed by their own licenses; this includes tools installed by board manager, such as AVRdude and avr-gcc.

 ## Acknowledgements